 Traditional classroom layouts are very linear and inflexible by nature.
 The teacher sits at the front of the classroom while the students are lined up individually in rows.
 This configuration is not conducive to a collaborative environment.

 So, how are things changing?
 Students are learning differently and teachers are adapting the way they present material.
 By employing flexible classroom furniture, teachers have more options to build a learning environment that adapts to their students’ different styles of learning.
 Collaborative, mobile, and flexible classroom furniture comes in shapes and sizes that support teacher's engagement with students.

-Inspirational Classroom Setup Ideas to Encourage New Learning Styles
+Classroom Setup Tips to Encourage Different Types of Learning Styles

 Here are some examples of how teachers have successfully incorporated non-traditional learning into the classroom to engage their students after individual-based learning sessions: